mawhal/Upogebia/README.md

 ![Orthione and Upogebia](https://scx2.b-cdn.net/gfx/news/2020/1-invasiveshri.jpg)

 # Contents
-#### thumbnail image
-`thumbnail.png` shows the invasive parasite Orthione griffenis and the study area on Calvert Island

-### link to the paper
+### paper and citation
-##### paper title:
-###### Poleward range expansion of invasive bopyrid isopod, *Orthione griffenis* Markham, 2004, confirmed by establishment in Central British Columbia, Canada
+###### **Poleward range expansion of invasive bopyrid isopod, *Orthione griffenis* Markham, 2004, confirmed by establishment in Central British Columbia, Canada**
-The associated paper describing these data and their implications can be found at https://doi.org/10.3391/bir.2020.9.3.09
+- The paper describing these data and their implications can be found at https://doi.org/10.3391/bir.2020.9.3.09

-the full citation, including bibtex format can be found in `paper_citation.txt`
+- the full citation, including bibtex format can be found in `paper_citation.txt`

 ### code
 The code for analyzing these data can be found at